 Have at least a little bike repair knowledge.
 Know how to fix your flats, repair your chain, what to do if you damage your derailleur and the tools to accomplish these repairs.
 Maybe take an extra set of brake pads and a Fiberfix spoke.
 InReach or Spot tracker is recommended in the event you find yourself in trouble.
 You may possibly go several days without seeing anyone out here.

-Best riding seasons are early summer where you may encounter blazing heat and snow still on the high passes and fall where you may have to contend with early winter storms, and/or heat.
+Best riding seasons are early summer or fall.
+In early summer you may encounter blazing heat or winter storms and snow still on the high passes.
+In fall you may have to contend with early winter storms, and/or heat and late season water issues, but no bugs

 You will want a mountain or fat tire bike.
-Much of the routes could be done with skinnier gravel tire bikes but overall you will encounter conditions that are much more suitable for for at least + sized tires.
-Fat tires are overkill but you can certainly use them out here.
+Much of the routes could be done with skinnier gravel tire bikes but overall you will encounter conditions that are much more suitable for for 2.3 to plus sized tires.
+Fat tires are overkill but you can certainly use them out here and there will be times you're happy to have them.

 Created over several years and ridden in October 2023.
 A deep dive into the central Nevada outback.
 Long flat valley's, steep mountain passes, dry ocean's of sage and lush riparian canyons.
 This route has it all including deserted mining towns and ranches as well as living ghost towns such as Belmont and Manhattan.
 Super scenic canyon's, old stage stations, ancient petroglyh's and the travertine dome and steaming cauldron of Diana's Punchbowl are but a few of the attractions along the way.
 Water filters and GPS navigation are a must out here.
 Be prepared for fast flat dirt and steep pushing up deteriorating two track.
 Washouts are common and there is one 9 mile section where there are multiple washouts and tricky riding, but overall the riding is on pretty good to excellent dirt.
 Plus sized tires are king but could be ridden on 2.3 - 2.6 as long as you accept that you will push through a few sandy sections.
 If you crave isolation, occasionally difficult travel and the darkest of Dark Skies, this route may be for you.
 Named for the vast sage coverage and multiple mountain ranges, the 'ripples', the route was initially ridden in October 2023 by Doug Artman and Kurstin Graham of Bikepacking Northern Nevada.